 5. Start the treatment: Switch on your device and set the timer according to your desired treatment time.
 Typically, sessions range from a few minutes to around 20 minutes.
 Start with shorter sessions and gradually increase the time as your skin becomes accustomed to the treatment.

 6. Relax: Sit or lie comfortably during the treatment and try to relax as much as possible.
-This is an excellent opportunity to practice mindfulness or indulge in some self-care activities.
+This is an excellent opportunity to practice mindfulness or indulge in self-care activities.

 8. Repeat regularly: Consistency is key.
 Aim for at least two to three sessions per week, but always refer to the manufacturer’s recommendations for optimal results.